visika/visika/README.md

 - **[Distance-based classifier](https://github.com/visika/Tesi)** A messy folder with the files I used for my thesis;
   I started with the instructions from the article and then improved it myself to use more vectors, more features (with QRAM, see [Petruccione et al.](https://arxiv.org/abs/1901.02362)) and making it a multiclass calssifier.

+I learned advanced concepts in mathematics, gained proficiency in physics, and with the scientific method;
+this included laboratory measurements and data analysis skills, accompanied by strong programming abilities and attitude to work in group.

 <!--
 **visika/visika** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.